Customization

 Performance Dialog

-The Rendering page of the Performance dialog has the following options:
+The Performance dialog has the following options:

 performance rendering